Select the whole Bay Area, or your specific county, for an in-depth look at the state of workers in your area:

 We asked our cross-sector Equity at Work Council to partner with the Bay Area Equity Atlas to use data to tell a more nuanced story about how workers are faring in our region.
 As a result of those efforts, we are excited to present the first ever State of Bay Area Workers tool, offering a well-rounded picture of work and workers in each Bay Area county and the Region as a whole.
 We hope community leaders, organizers, policymakers, funders and others will use this data to explore, learn, spark conversation, and make informed decisions about strategy, policy and practices that lead to the change we need.

-On average, white workers in Sonoma County are paid about 15 percent more than the County’s median wage, while Latinx workers are paid 30 percent less than the median.
-Latinx immigrants in particular are paid the lowest median wages in the County at $16/hour (almost 35 percent below the overall median).
+On average, white workers in Sonoma County are paid about 17 percent more than the County’s median wage, while Latinx workers are paid 30 percent less than the median.
+Latinx immigrants in particular are paid the lowest median wages in the County at $14/hour (almost 39 percent below the overall median).

 Universe includes civilian noninstitutional full-time wage and salary workers ages 25-64.
 Values are in 2019 dollars.
 Latinx include people of Hispanic origin of any race and all other groups exclude people of Hispanic origin.
 Data are not available for some racial/ethnic groups due to insufficient sample size to produce reliable estimates.
 See data sources here: https://nationalequityatlas.org/RWB

-Only 49 percent of Asian or Pacific Islander and 29 percent of Latinx full-time working people in the County are paid enough to cover the cost of living for a family of four with two full-time working adults, compared to 64 percent of their white counterparts.
+Only 60 percent of Asian Americans and 38 percent of Latinx full-time working people in the County are paid enough to cover the cost of living for a family of four with two full-time working adults, compared to 73 percent of their white counterparts.

 Universe includes civilian noninstitutional full-time wage and salary workers ages 25-64.
 Latinx include people of Hispanic origin of any race and all other groups exclude people of Hispanic origin.
 Earning enough to meet basic needs is defined by the Family Needs Calculator for a household of 2 adults, one school-age child, and one preschool-age child in the county in which they reside.
 See data sources here: https://nationalequityatlas.org/RWB

-In Sonoma County, Latinx workers make up 27 percent of the overall workforce, but 67 percent of those in building and grounds cleaning and maintenance jobs.
+In Sonoma County, Latinx workers make up 28 percent of the overall workforce, but 65 percent of those in building and grounds cleaning and maintenance jobs and only 14 percent of those in management jobs.

 Universe includes civilian noninstitutional workers age 16 or older; universe for total working age population includes all people ages 18-64.
 Latinx include people of Hispanic origin of any race and all other groups exclude people of Hispanic origin.
 Data are not available for some racial/ethnic groups due to insufficient sample size to produce reliable estimates.
 See data sources here: https://nationalequityatlas.org/RWB

 Across all racial groups, labor force participation is higher for male-identifying people.
-Among female-identifying people, the gap is largest between multiracial and Latina workers (68 and 76 percent labor force participation, respectively).
-Among male-identifying people, the largest gap is between white adults (81 percent) and their Latinx counterparts (88 percent).
+Among female-identifying people, the gap is largest between multiracial and Latinx workers (69 percent and 76 percent labor force participation, respectively).
+Among male-identifying people, the largest gap is between Asian American adults (80 percent) and their Latinx counterparts (89 percent).
 To ensure all people have access to quality jobs, systemic and structural changes are needed that address bias in hiring and the inequitable availability of child care, transportation, and housing.

 Universe includes the civilian, non-institutionalized population ages 25 through 64.
 The labor force includes those who are employed and those unemployed but actively looking for work.
 Latinx include people of Hispanic origin of any race and all other groups exclude people of Hispanic origin.
 Data are not available for some racial/ethnic groups due to insufficient sample size to produce reliable estimates.
 See data sources here: https://nationalequityatlas.org/RWB